NeCTAR-RC/nectar-training/package07/sections/objectStorage.markdown

 ### Linux [Advanced]: Access with CloudFuse

-*CloudFuse* is a lightweight open source application that may be installed on Linux servers to create a local mount point to a customer’s existing Cloud Files container.
+*CloudFuse* is a lightweight open source application that may be installed on Linux servers to create a local mount point to a customers existing Cloud Files container.

 You can find more information and documentation about cloudfuse on the [cloudfuse github page](http://redbo.github.io/cloudfuse/)